-You can also very easily install a lace front wig with glue.
-To do that, however, it is important to secure your hair using a stocking cap and clips, just as you would if you were using a wig grip.
-Once again, it is very important to use hairspray or styling gel to secure the edges.
+You can also very easily install a front lace wig with glue.
+To do that, however, securing your hair using a stocking cap and clips is important, just as you would if using a wig grip.
+Once again, using hairspray or styling gel to secure the edges is very important.

-Once your natural hair is as secure as it can be, follow these simple steps to install a lace front wig with glue:
+Once your natural hair is as secure as it can be, follow these simple steps to install a 13x 4 lace front lace wig with glue:

-Step 1: Begin by applying rubbing alcohol along thee hairline.
+Step 1: Begin by applying rubbing alcohol along the hairline.
 This is to remove any oils or makeup that may interfere with the function of the glue.
-If your skin is sensitive or you don’t want to use rubbing alcohol, there are plenty of alternative products in the market that you can use.
+If your skin is sensitive or you don’t want to use rubbing alcohol, there are plenty of alternative products on the market that you can use.

-Step 3: Part the hair with a comb, just above your ear and cut the excess lace around the hairline and your ear.
-It is important to be very careful when cutting the lace since you don’t want to damage the wig.
+Step 3: Part the hair with a comb just above your ear, and cut the excess lace around the hairline and your ear.
+Be very careful when cutting the lace since you don’t want to damage the lace front wig.

 Step 4: Apply the glue along the edges of the stocking cap, but be careful not to apply the glue on your hair.